ISE-Research/NotebookCU/README.md

-# Code Comprehension Predictor Service
+# Predicting the Understandability of Computational Notebooks through Code Metrics Analysis

 This repository contains the source code for a code comprehension predictor service.